jpaulorio/leader-follower/README.md

 # What?

-A Google Chrome extension that replaces all occurrences of the terms master and slave for leader and follower respectively.
+A Google Chrome extension that replaces all occurrences of the terms master and slave on a webpage for leader and follower respectively.

 # How?